rlabuonora/taller_R/Taller3-Rlang/slides/taller0-rlang.md

 ========================================================

 - Lenguaje
-- Entorno de Desarroll
+- Entorno de Desarrollo
 - Base R
 - Librerías

-Bibliografís
+Bibliografía
 ========================================================

 ![R in a Nutshell](taller0-figure/nutshell.jpg)